raspberrypilearning/sound-meter/en/quiz1/question_1.md

 ## Reflection

-Well done, you have learned a lot!
-Now it's time to reflect - reflecting is an important part of learning because it helps make new connections in your brain.

-Answer the three questions below to reflect on what you've learned.
+Answer the three questions.
+There are hints to guide you to the correct answer.

-After each question, press submit.
-You will be guided towards the correct answer.
-You can do this activity as many times as you want to.
+When you have answered each question, click on **Check my answer**.

 Have fun!